 IN PERSON MEETINGS WILL BEGIN IN MAY AT LARIMER COUNTY, ALL CJA MEETINGS WILL CONTINUE TO BE HELD ON THE THIRD FRIDAY OF EACH MONTH AT 10:00 AM.
 ZOOM LINKS ARE AVAILABLE FOR ALL MEETINGS.
-CONTACT SERGEANT D. WALTS UNDER THE BOARD MEMBERS TAB FOR INFORMATION
+CONTACT COMMANDER D. WALTS UNDER THE BOARD MEMBERS TAB FOR INFORMATION

 To serve as a resource for networking and mutual assistance for each other, thereby promoting and elevating ethical standards among members and others engaged in the profession of detentions and corrections.